theTravelingCodesmen/goodbyeYall/README.md

 http://www.goodbyeyall.com
 (MKS36 Thesis Project)

-GoodbyeYall is backend-intensive travel app that analyzes flight quotes to 28 of the most popular global destinations to identify the least expensive time to fly in the next 12 months.
+GoodbyeYall is backend-intensive travel app that analyzes flight quotes to 28 of the most popular global destinations to identify the least expensive time to fly in the next 12 months. :tada::tada:

-####We do the work, you do the travel.

 ###Getting Started